 Production Engineering Hours per week

 S1 S2

 5.454 Theory of Plasticity 3 or 3

 18.224 Numerical Control of Machine

 Tools 3 or 3

 18.404 Design for Production 2 2

 18.360G Ergonomics 0 3

-18.371G Factory Design and Layout 3 0
+18.371G Factory Design and Layout з 0.

 Hpw

-S1 .
-5 52
+S1 52

-Operations Research
+Operatio ons Research

 5.074 Computing Science for

 Mechanical Engineers 3 0

+Management Simulation 1 2

-18.671G Decision Theory 2 or 2
+Decision Theory 2 or 2

 18.673G Energy Modelling, Optimization

 and Energy Accounting 3 or 3

 18.764G Management of Distribution

 Systems 2 or 2

-18.765G Optimization of Networks 2 or 2
+Optimization of Networks 2 or -

-18.777G Time Series and Forecasting 2 2
+Time Series and Forecasting 2 or

-18.864G Applied Geometric Programming or 2
+Applied Geometric Programming 2 2

-18.874G Dynamic Programming 2 or 2
+Dynamic Programming 2 or 2

-18.878G Industrial Application of
+18.878G Industrial Applications of

 Mathematical Programming 2 or 2

-Note: The graduate subjects listed are of particular interest to undergraduate students, with approval, other graduate subjects from this and other Schools may be taken.
+Note: The graduate subjects listed should be of particular interest to undergraduate students; with approval, other graduate subjects from this and other Schools may be taken.

-Industrial Engineering - Combined Course Bachelor of Engineering/Bachelor of Science BE BSc
+3661 Industrial Engineering - Combined Course Bachelor of Engineering/Bachelor of Science BE BSc